barraIhsan/dotfiles/README.md

 ## Install external scripts and shaders

 I wrote the script in `.sh` shell script that can be executed in \*nix system like Mac and GNU/Linux.
-Fortunately, you can run shell script by using Git Bash or the other similar approach (e.g MSYS2 or Cygwin)
+Fortunately, you can run shell script on Windows by using Git Bash or the other similar approach (e.g MSYS2 or Cygwin)

 To use Git Bash: